 o Links to EPA websites for guidance

-o Contact information for each Maryland LEPC
+o Contact information for each Maryland LEPC contained in application

 - Supplemental files like Site Plans can be attached to the inventory report.

 - System can print hard copy Tier Two report for submission to LEPC, local fire department, and for facility records.